ihniwiad/wp-multi-block-plugin/README.md

 VARIABLES_PATH_AND_FILE=src/scss/variables
 ```

-If you use a workspace outside your WordPress folder (as seen above) you will need to publish after building from workspace to your WordPress folder.
-Please add to `.env` so each build will publish automatic:
+If you use a workspace outside your WordPress folder (as seen above) you will need to publish your files after each build from workspace to your WordPress Plugins folder.
+Please add `PUBLISH_PATH` to your `.env` so each build can publish automatically.

 * `PUBLISH_PATH` ...
 Path to your WordPress Plugins folder

 Example:

 ```
-PUBLISH_PATH=../../../../../../Applications/MAMP/htdocs/wordpress-testing/wp-content/plugins/
+PUBLISH_PATH=../../../../../../Applications/MAMP/htdocs/my-project-wordpress-folder/wp-content/plugins/
 ```

-All of this Plugin’s files but `node_modules` will be copied to your WordPress plugins folder (as `bsx-blocks` folder) each time you build.
+All your Plugin’s files except the `node_modules` will be copied to your WordPress Plugins folder (named as `bsx-blocks` folder) each time you build.

-**NOTE:** Please take care since publishing will **delete** (and copy again) a folder **outside your workspace** each time you build or change.
+**NOTE:** Please take care at your `PUBLISH_PATH` since publishing will **delete** (before copying again) a folder **outside your workspace**.

 ## Install & build